KE2010 Industrial Energy Processes 7.5 credits

 After finished course, you should be able to:

-• Analyse the technical performance for industrial energy processes in industrial scale with the help of thermodynamic relationships.
+• Analyse the technical performance for energy processes in industrial scale with the help of thermodynamic relationships.

 • Perform thermodynamic calculations on thermal power and combined heat and power cycles, e.g. steam cycles, combined cycles, and stationary motors.